CTSI Executive Leadership

-Dr. Dushyantha T. Jayaweera is Senior Associate Dean for Research and previously the Associate Vice Provost for Human Subject Protection.
+Dr. Dushyantha T. Jayaweera is Professor of Medicine and Medical Director of the Clinical Translational Research Site at the University of Miami Miller School of Medicine.
 Dr. Jayaweera has over 20 years of experience in HIV and serves as the Director for the HIV/HCV co-infection clinic.

 He has received grant support from the National Institutes of Drug Abuse, National Institute of Alcohol Abuse and Alcoholism, National Institute of Allergy and Infectious Disease, and the National Science Foundation.
 Dr. Jayaweera has led and continues to lead numerous industry-funded trials HIV and HIV/HCV coinfection and has published more than 70 peer-reviewed research articles, while maintaining a clinical practice and serving the UM research community.
 Additionally, he serves the larger South Florida community as an AIDS educator, and is a senior faculty member of the AIDS Education and Training Center.